CaptEmulation/nitrogen-website/source/index.md

 </div>

 <h3>Applications</h3>

 <p style="font-size: 120%">
-   Turning on a heater based on the measurements of four thermometers looks like this in a Nitrogen application:
+   An application that controls a heater using the measurements of four thermometers looks like this:
 </p>

 ```javascript